How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 Method 2: State DMV Electronic Insurance Verification Systems

-As of 2026, at least 19 states operate online insurance verification systems that allow authorized users to check whether a vehicle has active coverage on file.
-These systems are built on standards from the Insurance Industry Committee on Motor Vehicle Administration (IICMVA) and query insurer databases electronically.
+As of 2026, 19 states operate electronic insurance verification systems that allow authorized users to check whether a vehicle has active coverage on file.
+These systems are built on standards from the Insurance Industry Committee on Motor Vehicle Administration (IICMVA) — updated to Version 1.2 in January 2026 — and query insurer databases electronically.
+Kansas became the 19th state with a real-time verification system, with its Motor Vehicle Insurance Verification Act becoming operational in July 2025.

 How DMV Verification Works